telerik/blazor-docs/components/chart/types/donut.md

 ## Donut Chart Specific Appearance Settings

-The donut chart is a variation of the Pie Chart graph type, and has the same features and behavior.
-You can read more about them in the [Pie Chart]({%slug components/chart/types/pie%}#pie-chart-specific-appearance-settings) article.
+>tip The donut chart is a variation of the Pie Chart graph type, and has the same features and behavior.
+You can read more about them in the [Pie Chart](pie#pie-chart-specific-appearance-settings) article.
+This includes features like setting colors for individual segments, exploded (separated) segments, rotation, whether to show the item in the legend.
+Just change the `Type` of the series to `Donut`.

+Here follow features specific to the donut chart that are not available in a pie chart.

 ### Hole Size